 Alternative A has the potential for the greatest air quality impacts than the other alternatives because more industrial/commercial development is possible.
-Alternatives B1, B2, and B3 would significantly reduce the amount of acreage allocated for Industrial/Commercial Development (Zone 5), and would allocate the 125 parcels which were previously unplanned to one of the following zones: Developed Recreation, Residential Access, Natural Resource Conservation, Sensitive Resource Management, TVA Project Operations or Industrial/Commercial Development under Alternatives B1 and B3, and all of the others would be precluded from such future proposed land uses.
+Alternatives B1, B2, and B3 would significantly reduce the amount of acreage allocated for Industrial/Commercial Development (Zone 5), and would allocate the 125 parcels which were previously unplanned to one of the following zones: Developed Recreation, Residential Access, Natural Resource Conservation, Sensitive Resource Management, TVA Project Operations or Industrial/Commercial.
+Only 11 previously unplanned parcels are allocated for Industrial/Commercial Development under Alternatives B1 and B3, and all of the others would be precluded from such future proposed land uses.
 This would be more favorable for air quality than selection of Alternative A. Alternative B2 has the fewest commercial or industrial parcels, and would be the most favorable alternative from an air quality perspective.